Website Manager

 Division Run Limit Steal Home on Passed Ball

-Rookies 5 runs in innings 1–5; no limit in 6th* No stealing or passed balls
+Rookies 5 runs in innings 1–5; no limit in the 6th* No stealing or passed balls

-Minors 5 runs in innings 1–4; no limit in 5th & 6th* 1 per team, per inning
+Minors 5 runs in innings 1–4; no limit in the 5th and 6th* 1 per team, per inning

 Majors & Juniors No run limit No limit